sanket622/product-dashboard/README.md

 - This project is a React application for managing and displaying a list of products.
 It features a dashboard   that includes search, filtering, and pagination functionalities.
 The project is set up using Vite for build tooling and includes configuration for testing with Jest and Vitest.

 ## Getting Started

 Prerequisites:

 - Ensure you have Node.js and npm installed.
 You can download and install them from nodejs.org.
+- Download [Allow CORS: Access-Control-Allow-Origin] => Browser extension to handle CORS issues during local   development.

 ## Setup